abilugu/AuthProject/README.md

 5. Copy the Client ID

 ### **3.4 Update Configuration**
-1. Update your `.env` file with the Google Client ID
+1. Add the Google Client ID to your Xcode environment variables
 2. The app uses Google Sign-In SDK which handles OAuth automatically
 3. No need to configure redirect URIs manually